AnamKhalid09/Project-3/README.md

 config.py
 ```

+## Prerequisites

-2. Install the following libraries in your local using terminal/Gitbash.
+Install the following libraries in your local using terminal/Gitbash.
 You'll use these libraries later in your code for the data analysis purpose.

 - Pandas
 ```